 Lisa Fitterman is a National Newspaper Award winner and the author of two children’s books.

-Benoit Aquin received the 2008 Prix Pictet for his Chinese Dust Bowl series.
+Benoit Aquin won the inaugural Prix Pictet, for his Chinese Dust Bowl series.